shifs999/Kokoro_TTS/README.md

 ## Inference Notes

-- Output sample rate: **24000 Hz** (resampled from 24000 Hz to match ground truth)
+- Output sample rate: **24000 Hz**
 - Inference was run in **Google Colab** using the `kokoro` model.

 ---

 ## Conclusion

 The Kokoro TTS model performs well on slow and thoughtful speech, preserving clarity and rhythm.
-The loss metrics and plots confirm close alignment with original audios, with smooth waveform transitions and consistent phoneme mapping.
+The loss metrics and plots confirm close alignment with original audios, with smooth waveform transitions.

 ---